olehyev138/diverst-devv/docs/devops/environment-initialization.md

 Lastly, ensure that either `AWS_DEFAULT_REGION` is set as an environment variable in `AWS_DEFAULT_REGION` or defined in `~/.aws/config` under `default`.

 Record the region code (ie `us-east-1`).

+Test cli authentication has been setup right by running

+`aws iam list-roles` - you should see in the output, the role you created in the previous steps.

 Ensure all of the following commands are run in the same terminal to make use of environment variables, otherwise scripts & iac tools will not be able to authenticate.
 If the terminal is closed or changed, this step must be rerun.